retry51776/notes/others/crypto.md

 u2 = rw % N (r is from signature)
 S = u1G + u2A (A is sender's public key)
 (S's x value should match r from message)

+if k is same, r will always be same

+RLP (Recurrsive Length Prefix) generate z from message SSZ (Simple serialize) Eth 2 generate z from message